eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-This element allows to enable shared memory in Cyclone DDS.
+This element allows for enabling shared memory in Cyclone DDS.

 The default value is: "false".